 - MEM30205 - Certificate III in Engineering - Mechanical Trade

 These courses are all nationally accredited under the Australian Qualifications Framework (AQF) and are nationally recognised by employers and other training organisations.
-The Certificate III courses listed above cannot be completed as part of the HSC.
-Additional training undertaken in an apprenticeship pathway is required to complete a full Certificate III qualification in these courses.
+Please NOTE that you cannot complete a Certificate III courses as part of the HSC.
+You will need to undertake additional training in an apprenticeship pathway to complete a full Certificate III qualification in these courses.